rse/unix-under-windows/README.md

    Just be patient on first launch, it really takes time.
    Then, when asked for your username, enter the same as your Windows username.
-   When asked for your password, enter either your Windows password or another one, but remember it (at least once until next step)!
+   When asked for your password, enter either your Windows password or another one, but remember it (at least once until the step where we configure sudo(8) below)!

    > Notice: In case the Microsoft Store is not available on your system, the reason
    > can be that you still have User Account Control (UAC) disabled, or